 Axxes Capital (the "Administrator") serves as the Fund's administrator.
 Pursuant to the Administration Agreement, the Administrator is responsible for, or will oversee the performance of, required administrative services, which includes providing office space, equipment and office services, maintaining financial records, preparing reports to shareholders and reports filed with the SEC, and managing the payment of expenses and the performance of administrative and professional services rendered by others.
-The Fund will reimburse the Administrator for services performed for the Fund pursuant to the terms of the Administration Agreement, In addition, pursuant to the terms of the Administration Agreement, the Administrator may delegate its obligations under the Administration Agreement to an affiliate or to a third party and we will reimburse the Administrator for any services performed for the Fund by such affiliate or third party.
+The Fund will reimburse the Administrator for services performed for the Fund pursuant to the terms of the Administration Agreement.
+In addition, pursuant to the terms of the Administration Agreement to an affiliate or to a third party and we will reimburse the Administrator for any services performed for the Fund by such affiliate or third party.
 See "-Sub-Administrator."